qujia7/qujia7.github.io/_pages/about.md

 **Bio**

-Starting fromt this fall, I will be a KIPAC fellow at Stanfor University.
+Starting fromt this fall, I will be a KIPAC fellow at Stanford University.

 * 2019-2023: PhD at DAMTP and KICC.
 University of Cambridge